1. Home

 5. Could you please be more quiet?

 Notice how some of the shorter sentences actually have more stressed words than the longer ones (2 compared to 3).
-These shorter sentences can often take longer to speak than longer sentences with many function words!!!
+These shorter sentences can often take longer to speak than longer sentences with many function words.

 The Music of English

 English is a very rhythmic language because of this tendency to accent only certain words.
 For this reason, you should practice using your ear as much as possible.
 Often repeating spoken English without looking at the written sentence can also help you learn this 'music' of the language.
-Click on the audio symbol below to listen to five sentences.
-Each sentence will be repeated three times with gaps in-between so that you can try repeating the sentences yourself.
-If you need some help, here are the sentences which you can listen to and read while working on this exercise.

-Helping Yourself at Home
+Helping Yourself Improve Pronunciation at Home

 Finally, practice speaking through the sentences below.
 First speak the sentence trying to carefully pronounce EVERY word.
 Notice how unnatural this sounds (as in the listening exercise above showing the contrast between this unnatural pronunciation and the natural way of speaking).
 Next, focus on speaking the sentences only working on stressing the content words.
 Tape yourself doing this and you will be surprised at how quickly your pronunciation improves!